erc-dharma/project-documentation/guides/atom/UsingAtom_v01.md

 ## Necessary packages
 You will need the following packages to be able to work:
 - [linter-autocomplete-jing](https://atom.io/packages/linter-autocomplete-jing) in order to validate and get schema support.
-Please note that the package need Java to be installed on your computer as well as the additional packages: busy-signal, intentions, linter and linter-ui-default.
+Please note that the package need **Java (Java Runtime Environment (JRE) v1.6 or above)** to be installed on your computer as well as the additional packages: busy-signal, intentions, linter and linter-ui-default.
 All those dependencies should be installed for you by default by linter-autocomplete-jing.
+While Java can be download from [here](https://www.java.com/fr/)
 You might get errors messages, but it will still work.
 It might be necessary to restart the editor.
 If the installation have been successful, you will have the bottom toolbar, at the left the litter info, after the path of the file.
 ![location of the linter infos](https://github.com/erc-dharma/project-documentation/blob/master/guides/images/UsingAtom04.png)

 ## Optional packages
 - [wrap-in-tag](https://atom.io/packages/atom-wrap-in-tag) a very simple package allowing you to wrap tags around the text, like the `surroundings with tags...` function of Oxygen.
 To use it: just select a word or phrase and hit `Alt + Shift + w` or right click and select `Wrap in tag` in the menu.

-![Use from the right Click](https://github.com/erc-dharma/project-documentation/blob/master/guides/images/UsingAtom05.png) It will appear by default as `<p>text</p>`, then write the name of the tag you want.
+![Use from the right Click](https://github.com/erc-dharma/project-documentation/blob/master/guides/images/UsingAtom05.png)

+ It will appear by default as `<p>text</p>`, then write the name of the tag you want.

 - [select-text-between-tags](https://atom.io/packages/select-text-between-tags) this package allows you to select all the text between two tags.